-The student's scholastic standing or quality point average is obtained by dividing the total number of quality points by the total number of semester hours for which the grades of "A," "B," "C," "D," or "F" are assigned.
+The student's scholastic standing or quality point average is obtained by dividing the total number of quality points earned by the total number of semester credit hours attempted for which the grades of "A," "B," "C," "D," or "F" are assigned.

-A student must earn a total quality point average of 2.00 in order to be eligible for graduation.
+A student must earn a cumulative quality point average of 2.00 in order to be eligible for graduation.